 Following the release of Framing Britney Spears, the 39-year-old seemingly addressed the renewed attention on her life and the legal case and the widespread concern for her welfare, producing a statement on social media in the following days which assured her fans she was ok.

 Last year, after undergoing some health problems, Jamie stepped back as a conservator temporarily and requested that Britney's care-giver, Jodi Montgomery be conservator for the interim.
 Now, the conservatorship is up for extension and Britney herself has asked - through her lawyer - for Montgomery to stay in control, rather than her father.

-According to The Blast, the latest legal document says: 'Britney is strongly opposed to having James return as conservator of her person.
+According to The Blast, an August 2020 legal document reads: 'Britney is strongly opposed to having James return as conservator of her person.
 Rather, she strongly prefers to have Ms. Montgomery continue in that role as she has done for nearly a year...
 We are now at a point where the conservatorship must be changed substantially in order to reflect the major changes in her current lifestyle and her stated wishes.'

 The legal documents do not criticise the conservatorship, in general, with Britney's lawyer recognising that when Jamie was first appointed, 'her conservators rescued her from a collapse, exploitation by predatory individuals and financial ruin.'

 What is the latest development in Britney Spears Conservatorship court case?